jjhenrichs/Jammming/README.md

 # Jammmming

-A React Project that uses the Spotify API to search for songs, customize playlists, and save the directly into their Spotify Account.
+A React Project that uses the Spotify Web API to search for songs, customize playlists, and save the paylist directly into their Spotify Account.

 ## Technology Used